Northern California – Home of Largest Trees in the World

 California is rather large and long.
 It’s the 3rd largest state and has a very diverse geography.
-You could also divide the state other ways besides northern and southern California and sometimes you hear other ways spoken of, for example, the Central Valley.
+You could also divide the state other ways besides northern and southern California.
+Sometimes you hear other ways spoken of, for example, the Central Valley.
 It is a distinct region in itself both culturally and topographically compared to coastal areas of California.

 Northern California’s main population centers include the San Francisco Bay Area (San Francisco, San Jose, and Oakland), the Greater Sacramento area (the state capital Sacramento), and the Metropolitan Fresno area (city of Fresno).

 Northern California also contains redwood forests, along with the Sierra Nevada mountains including Yosemite Valley and part of Lake Tahoe, Mount Shasta (the second-highest peak in the Cascade Range after Mount Rainier in Washington), and the northern portion of the Central Valley, one of the world’s most productive agricultural regions.

 This huge northern region also contains redwood forests.
 The Sierra Nevada including Yosemite Valley and part of Lake Tahoe are also in the northern part of the state.
 There is also Mount Shasta.
 The northern part of the Central Valley, one of the world’s most productive agricultural regions is also here.

 One of the largest Brackish-Marsh’s in Western United States, Suisun Marsh is also in the northern part of California.
 The area is also known for its rich, fertile farm and ranch lands, and wine country.
 There are the high mountains of the southern Cascade Range, the Trinity Alps, and the Klamath Mountains and lakes, in the northeast portion of the region.

 Except for the San Francisco Bay Area and the Sacramento metropolitan areas (and a few other cities in the Central Valley), northern California, unlike its southern counterpart, is a region of relatively low population density.